James Armistead Lafayette, portrayed by Stephen Seals

 1818 – James petitions for a veteran’s pension due to hardships and is granted $60 dollars outright and $40 a year for the rest of his life.

 1824 (October) – James and the Marquis are reunited in Richmond after 40 years.
 The Marquis stops his carriage during the middle of a parade to embrace James in the middle of the street.

-1824 – James sits for the one and only verified portrait that is painted of him during his lifetime painted by John Blennerhassett Martin.
+1824 – James sits for the only portrait verified to have been painted of him during his lifetime, painted by John Blennerhassett Martin.

 1826 – James E. Heath published Edge Hill; of the Family of the Fitzroyals in which James is depicted.